-Romania: Insolvency threatens the renewable energy sector10.
-February 2015. / SEE Energy News
+Romania: Insolvency threatens the renewable energy sector, SEE Energy News

 The sector of renewable energy sources in Romania, after the termination of the initial boom period, could face the problem of insolvency this year.